wellsaid-labs/tts-evaluation/docs/TRAIN_MODEL_GCP.md

    ```

    When you're ready to begin signal model training, start from the top of these instructions and
-   use your `$IMAGE_FAMILY` envrionment variable to build your new instance!
+   use your `$IMAGE_FAMILY` environment variable to build your new instance!